Avaí may lose access to Serie A after group of players report back wages to STJD | Hawaii

 The STJD Attorney’s Office asks Avaí to comment on the complaint.
 The club has three days to respond from January 21, which is when the STJD recess ends.
 After that, the notice of infraction is forwarded to a Prosecutor and, if a debt with the players is proven, the Court will give the minimum period of 15 days for Leão da Ilha to pay the athletes.

-Avaí’s president-elect, Julio Heerdt, who takes office on Saturday, had a meeting on Monday with the president of the Union, Marcelo Alexandre.
-He said that the athletes did not accept to wait for the new direction of Avaí to take over and maintained the posture of making the complaint to the STJD.
+The president-elect of Avaí, Julio Heerdt, who takes office on Saturday, even had a meeting on Monday with Marcelo Alexandre, the president of the Union, who stated that the athletes did not accept to wait for the new direction of Avaí to take office and maintained the posture of filing the complaint with the STJD.

+Heerdt, after learning of the complaint, again stated through his personal account on a social network his commitment to pay the debts with athletes and employees from Saturday, when the new management takes over at Avaí.

+– As elected president of Avaí Futebol Clube, I hereby publicly reaffirm the commitment of the entire new board, which will assume their positions on January 1st, with the payment of the back wages of athletes and employees.
+I am aware of the complaint sent to the STJD, closely following the development of the facts and certain that the best solution to the problem will be found.
+Avaiana fans can rest assured: we will play Serie A in 2022 – wrote Heerdt.

 SEE THE ARTICLES OF THE COMPLAINT: